DraftKings (NASDAQ:DKNG) Price Target Raised to $50.00

-DraftKings (NASDAQ:DKNG – Free Report) had its price objective increased by Piper Sandler from $40.00 to $50.00 in a research report released on Tuesday morning, Marketbeat reports.
-The brokerage currently has an overweight rating on the stock.
+DraftKings (NASDAQ:DKNG – Free Report) had its target price upped by Bank Of America (Bofa) from $45.00 to $50.00 in a research note released on Thursday morning.

-A number of other equities analysts also recently weighed in on the stock.
-BNP Paribas downgraded shares of DraftKings from a neutral rating to an underperform rating and set a $28.00 price target on the stock. in a research note on Friday, January 19th.
-UBS Group increased their price target on shares of DraftKings from $39.00 to $44.00 and gave the stock a buy rating in a research note on Tuesday, November 7th.
-Susquehanna increased their price target on shares of DraftKings from $37.00 to $42.00 and gave the stock a positive rating in a research note on Monday, November 13th.
-Moffett Nathanson raised shares of DraftKings from a hold rating to a buy rating and set a $37.00 price target on the stock in a research note on Tuesday, October 24th.
-Finally, Stifel Nicolaus raised shares of DraftKings from a hold rating to a buy rating and increased their price target for the stock from $40.00 to $45.00 in a research note on Friday, January 19th.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and twenty-three have issued a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $40.64.
+Other analysts also recently issued research reports about the stock.
+Argus increased their target price on shares of DraftKings from $40.00 to $46.00 and gave the company a buy rating in a research report on Monday, November 27th.
+Guggenheim increased their price objective on shares of DraftKings from $39.00 to $45.00 and gave the stock a buy rating in a research report on Wednesday, November 15th.
+Moffett Nathanson upgraded shares of DraftKings from a hold rating to a buy rating and set a $37.00 target price on the stock in a report on Tuesday, October 24th.
+Oppenheimer upped their price target on shares of DraftKings from $44.00 to $55.00 and gave the company an outperform rating in a research report on Tuesday, February 13th.
+Finally, Stifel Nicolaus raised DraftKings from a hold rating to a buy rating and lifted their price objective for the stock from $40.00 to $45.00 in a research report on Friday, January 19th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating and twenty-three have issued a buy rating to the company.
+According to data from MarketBeat.com, DraftKings currently has an average rating of Moderate Buy and an average target price of $40.64.

 DraftKings Stock Performance

-DraftKings (NASDAQ:DKNG – Get Free Report) last announced its quarterly earnings data on Friday, February 16th.
-The company reported ($0.10) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.06 by ($0.16).
-The firm had revenue of $1.23 billion for the quarter, compared to analysts’ expectations of $1.24 billion.
-DraftKings had a negative net margin of 30.41% and a negative return on equity of 96.17%.
-The business’s quarterly revenue was up 43.9% on a year-over-year basis.
-During the same period in the previous year, the company posted ($0.53) EPS.
-On average, sell-side analysts predict that DraftKings will post -1.54 EPS for the current year.
+DraftKings (NASDAQ:DKNG – Get Free Report) last announced its earnings results on Friday, February 16th.
+The company reported ($0.10) EPS for the quarter, missing the consensus estimate of $0.06 by ($0.16).
+The company had revenue of $1.23 billion for the quarter, compared to analyst estimates of $1.24 billion.
+DraftKings had a negative return on equity of 84.80% and a negative net margin of 21.88%.
+The firm’s quarterly revenue was up 43.9% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.53) earnings per share.
+Sell-side analysts forecast that DraftKings will post -0.22 EPS for the current year.

-In other news, insider R Stanton Dodge sold 123,609 shares of the business’s stock in a transaction dated Wednesday, November 29th.
-The shares were sold at an average price of $38.41, for a total value of $4,747,821.69.
-Following the completion of the sale, the insider now owns 823,149 shares of the company’s stock, valued at approximately $31,617,153.09.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, insider Jason Robins sold 200,000 shares of the business’s stock in a transaction dated Tuesday, November 21st.
-The shares were sold at an average price of $38.27, for a total value of $7,654,000.00.
-Following the completion of the sale, the insider now owns 3,476,759 shares of the company’s stock, valued at approximately $133,055,566.93.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider R Stanton Dodge sold 123,609 shares of the business’s stock in a transaction dated Wednesday, November 29th.
-The stock was sold at an average price of $38.41, for a total transaction of $4,747,821.69.
-Following the completion of the sale, the insider now directly owns 823,149 shares of the company’s stock, valued at approximately $31,617,153.09.
+In related news, insider R Stanton Dodge sold 686,101 shares of the firm’s stock in a transaction dated Thursday, February 8th.
+The shares were sold at an average price of $43.06, for a total value of $29,543,509.06.
+Following the transaction, the insider now owns 200,239 shares of the company’s stock, valued at approximately $8,622,291.34.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In related news, insider R Stanton Dodge sold 686,101 shares of the company’s stock in a transaction on Thursday, February 8th.
+The stock was sold at an average price of $43.06, for a total transaction of $29,543,509.06.
+Following the completion of the sale, the insider now owns 200,239 shares in the company, valued at $8,622,291.34.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Jason Park sold 750,000 shares of the firm’s stock in a transaction on Tuesday, November 21st.
+The shares were sold at an average price of $38.27, for a total value of $28,702,500.00.
+Following the transaction, the chief financial officer now owns 105,217 shares in the company, valued at $4,026,654.59.
 The disclosure for this sale can be found here.
-Insiders have sold 3,390,485 shares of company stock valued at $132,291,151 in the last quarter.
-Company insiders own 51.19% of the company’s stock.
+Insiders sold a total of 3,390,485 shares of company stock valued at $132,291,151 over the last three months.
+Corporate insiders own 51.19% of the company’s stock.

 Institutional Investors Weigh In On DraftKings